 Each unit of the Superior Court has a Family Division.
-The Family Division is responsible for the divorce, annulment and civil union dissolution actions; other domestic actions (primarily parentage), and post-judgment actions.
-In FY19 there were over 12,000 of these cases filed.
-Most of the post-judgment actions involve attempts by parents to modify or enforce child support, visitation or custody orders.
+The Family Division is responsible for divorce, annulment and civil union dissolution actions; other domestic actions (primarily parentage), and post-judgment actions.
+In FY20, there were almost 8,000 of these cases filed.
+Most of the post-judgment actions involve attempts by parents to modify or enforce child support, visitation, or custody orders.

-The Family Division is also responsible for motions to establish, modify or enforce child support; juvenile delinquency; cases involving the abuse and neglect of children; termination of parental rights actions; cases involving children who may be beyond the control of their parents or truant; petitions for relief from domestic abuse, and other matters, including those relating to how the state should care for persons with mental illness and developmental disabilities.
-In FY19, there were nearly 13,000 of these cases filed in the Family Division.
+The Family Division is also responsible for motions to establish, modify, or enforce child support; juvenile delinquency; cases involving the abuse and neglect of children; termination of parental rights actions; cases involving children who may be beyond the control of their parents or truant; petitions for relief from domestic abuse, and other matters, including those relating to how the state should care for persons with mental illness and developmental disabilities.
+In FY20, there were over 7,500 of these cases filed in the Family Division.

-In their daily work, Family Division Judicial Officers and court staff do the following:
+In their daily work, Family Division judicial officers and court staff do the following:

-- Conduct timely hearings and issue timely decisions in order to resolve disputes, to provide support to distressed litigants and to provide protection to victims of family violence and emotional abuse; and - Provide courteous, calming and helpful service to family members to help them make informed decisions about how to resolve their disputes on their own through mediation and through seeking help through community services.
+- Conduct timely hearings and issue timely decisions in order to resolve disputes, provide support to distressed litigants and provide protection to victims of family violence and emotional abuse; and - Provide courteous, calming and helpful service to family members to help them make informed decisions about how to resolve their disputes on their own through mediation and through seeking help through community services.